StoreyLab/factorial-MA-RS/README.md

     install.packages("devtools")
     devtools::install_github(c("dgrtwo/broom", "dgrtwo/biobroom", "dgrtwo/GSEAMA"))

 Then open `factorial.Rproj` and under the Build tab, click "Build & Reload."
 It should install the remaining packages.
-You can then go to `vignettes/factorial.Rnw` and click Compile PDF, and then `vignettes/supplemental.Rnw` and click Compile PDF again.
+You can then go to `vignettes/factorial.Rnw` and click Compile PDF.

+To compile the supplemental material, go to `vignettes/supplemental.Rnw` and click Compile PDF again.